 Amdoxovir is no longer being studied for use as an HIV medicine.
 The last time that amdoxovir had an activeappears to have been in 2010.4

 Anis one that is under study and is not approved by the U.S. (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 To learn more about investigational drugs, read the AIDSinfo What is an Investigational HIV Drug? fact sheet.

 What is amdoxovir?

-Amdoxovir is an investigational drug that is being studied for the treatment of HIV infection.
+Amdoxovir is an investigational drug that was studied for the treatment of HIV.

-studies have also shown that amdoxovir is active against hepatitis B virus (HBV).3
+In vitro studies have also shown that amdoxovir may help treat B (HBV) infection.5

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.8

 - Phase I trials: Researchers test an investigational drug in a small group of people (20–80) for the first time.
 The purpose is to evaluate its safety and identify side effects.